 Take cookie sheet out of oven and stir in nuts & rosemary.
 Sprinkle with salt.

 Bake 8-10 minutes.
 Remove from oven, stir and set aside.
+This makes about 8 servings of nuts so you will have some left over.

 While nuts are baking, heat oil in a large skillet.
 Season chicken breasts and place in hot pan, searing about 5-6 minutes per side.
 You want it the outside to be golden brown.